 3) Only One Class of stock can be issued

-4) Cannot include: Partnerships, certain financial institutions, insurance companies etc.
+4) Cannot include: Partnerships, certain financial institutions, insurance companies, etc.

-|Structure||A legal entity which is taxed separately, and which helps in protecting its shareholders’ assets from creditor’s claim.||Operates like normal partnerships where profit and losses pass through the shareholders.|
+|Structure||A legal entity that is taxed separately, and which helps in protecting its shareholders’ assets from creditor’s claim.||Operates like normal partnerships where profit and losses pass through the shareholders.|

-|Corporate Formalities||1) Must file form SS-4 in order to obtain a unique employer identification number (EIN).
+|Corporate Formalities||1) Must file Form SS-4 in order to obtain a unique employer identification number (EIN).

 2) They are also required to submit income, unemployment, state, payroll taxes to the state.